Geologic Research Reveals Typical Eruption Sequence

 A general sequence of events was repeated in the evolution of each of Yellowstone's three volcanic cycles:

-- At a critical stage in the evolution of the magma chamber, enormous volumes of the over-pressurized rhyolite magma erupt explosively through the ring-fracture zone created above the magma chamber during inflation and uplift, producing extensive ash-flow sheets.
-As the eruptions partly empty the chamber of its magma, the roof of the magma chamber collapses along the same ring fractures to produce a large caldera.
+- During the evolution of the magma chamber, excess pressure builds up within the system.
+At a critical stage in enormous volumes of rhyolite magma erupt explosively through the ring-fracture zone that was created during inflation and uplift.
+Massive quantities of tephra and pyroclastic density currents produce extensive ash-flow sheets (ignimbrite deposits).
+As the eruptions progressively empties the storage region of its magma, the roof of the magma chamber collapses along the same ring fractures to produce a large caldera.

 Scientists infer that rhyolite lava flows as well as the caldera-forming ash- flow tuffs were fed from shallow magma chambers filled by the melting of rocks of the lower continental crust below Yellowstone.
 The heat needed to facilitate the melting process was supplied by the repeated injections of basalt magma from the mantle into the shallow crust.
 Click on images for a larger-sized image and description.